keboola/connection-docs/components/extractors/database/mysql/index.md

 ### Column masks

 Column masks are used to mask sensitive data in the extraction.
-(comma separated list) of fully-qualified names for columns are of the form `schemaName.tableName.columnName`.
+A comma-separated list of fully qualified names for columns is of the form `schemaName.tableName.columnName`.

-To match the name of a column, connector applies the regular expression that you specify as an _anchored regular expression_.
-That is, the expression is used to match the entire name string of the column; it does not match substrings that might be present in a column name.
+To match the name of a column, the connector applies the regular expression that you specify as an _anchored regular expression_.
+That is, the expression is used to match the entire name string of the column; it does not match any substrings that might be present in the column name.

 ![img_5.png](/components/extractors/database/column_masks.png)